 Regardless of whether length limits are implemented to meet biological objectives, angler satisfaction objectives, or both, a population response to the change in harvest is expected.
 Temporal and spatial differences in anglers’ preferences for harvest or catch and release may interact with population responses to length limits (Myers et al. 2008; Allen et al. 2008; Isermann et al. 2013).
-Additionally, decreases in overall effort on a system over time due to changing angler demographics may limit expected population responses.
+Additionally, decreases or increases in overall effort on a system over time due to changing angler demographics may limit expected population responses.
 Nevertheless, length limits continue to be used to meet fishery and angler satisfaction objectives.
 Therefore, empirical measurement of how fish populations respond to length limits is needed, especially given changes in angler effort and harvest rates over time.
-Potentially, the effects of a length limit on size structure or abundance of a fish population may not be the same today as it was 30 years ago because of differences in attitudes towards harvest.

 Length-limit regulations can potentially influence many aspects of a fish population.
-This includes, but is not limited to changes in population size structure, relative abundance, relationship of length and weight, and body condition.
+This includes, but is not limited to, changes in population size structure, relative abundance, and relationship of length and weight.
 Evaluating these potential changes presents a challenge because changes in population metrics may take several years to manifest (Oele et al. 2016).
 Therefore, long-time series of population metrics are needed to evaluate the influence of length-limit changes.
 The objective of this study was to evaluate the effect of three consecutive length limits on a Largemouth Bass population over a 28-year interval.
 We hypothesized that population metrics would change with each successive regulation.

 METHODS

-Study site.-- Ross Barnett Reservoir is a 33,000-ac impoundment of the Pearl River northeast of Jackson, Mississippi.
-The reservoir is managed by the Pearl River Valley Water Supply District as a water supply source for the Jackson metropolitan area and for recreation.
+Study site.—Ross Barnett Reservoir is a 33,000-ac impoundment of the Pearl River northeast of Jackson, Mississippi (32.404597, -90.064977).
+The reservoir is managed by the Pearl River Valley Water Supply District as a water supply source for the Jackson metropolitan area andfor recreation.
 Filling began in 1962, and by January 1965 the reservoir impounded water 35 miles upstream.
-Mean depth is 11 ft and water level fluctuations range <1.5 ft.
+Mean depth is 11 ft and water level fluctuations normally range <1.5 ft.
 Centrarchidae, Ictaluridae, and Moronidae provide most of the recreational fisheries; shads Dorosoma spp. and sunfishes Lepomis spp. provide essential prey for the fish assemblage.
+Roving creel surveys conducted in 1986-1996 estimated total annual fishing effort ranged from 7.4 to 20.3 h/ac.
+Since 1974 Florida Largemouth Bass (M. salmoides floridanus) have been stocked in about 60% of the years at rates averaging 2.7/ac (range = <1-6/ac) with fish averaging 2.1-in total length (range = 1 to 9 in).

-Harvest regulations.-- Length-limit regulations to manage black bass Micropterus spp. populations have been used on a near continuous basis in Ross Barnett Reservoir since 1988.
+Harvest regulations.—Length-limit regulations to manage black bass Micropterus spp. populations have been used on a near continuous basis in Ross Barnett Reservoir since 1988.
 Aside from a 15-20-in SLL in 1980, a bag limit was the only harvest restriction through 1987.
 In early 1988 a 13-16-in SLL was implemented.
 Except for 1993, when the SLL was temporarily lifted, this length limit lasted through 1997.
 Beginning in 1998 the SLL was replaced with a 15-in MLL, which lasted 11 years until a 12-in MLL replaced it in February 2009.
 The 12-in MLL was in place through 2015.
 A bag limit of seven fish complemented the length limits throughout the 28-year period between 1988 and 2015.
-Annual fish population surveys and appeals from angler groups and tournament organizers were catalysts for regulation changes.
+Appeals from angler groups and tournament organizers were often catalysts for regulation changes.
+Nevertheless, in crafting regulations the agency balanced requests from special-interests groups with the need to maintain healthy fish populations and satisfy the needs of the entire angling community.